byteface/sharpshooter/README.md

 Use 4 spaces not tabs.
 (I've not tested with tabs as my editor converts them to 4 spaces). will sort later.

-if using a comment.
-Don't leave space before the #
+When using a comment.
+Don't leave space before the # < note this one should be fixed.